Keyboard shortcuts

 globString"**"Glob pattern for matching markdown files

-include_bare_filesBooleantrueInclude files without YAML frontmatter
+include_bare_filesBooleantrueInclude files without frontmatter

 skip_gitignoreBooleanfalseDon’t read .gitignore patterns during scan